lolgear/lolgear.github.io/_posts/2017-09-18-The-hardest-bug-I-have-ever-had.md

 I noticed something interesting.

-`AppIcon.xcassets`, `CustomInterfaces.xcassets` are not present in app.
-And also they are below `LocalizedInterfaces.xcassets`.
+`AppIcon.xcassets`, `CustomInterfaces.xcassets` were not present in app.
+And also they were below `LocalizedInterfaces.xcassets`.

 I moved down `LocalizedInterfaces.xcassets` to the end of the Copy Files Build phase files list.